Self-Punishment

 Those who don’t learn from history are doomed to repeat it, and this is especially true for relationship history and histories of neurotic self-abuse.
 Don’t do anything that compromises your inner dignity.
 Don’t hold yourself up to standards and harsh self-criticism that you wouldn’t impose on another person you cared about.

-Self-acceptance cannot be postponed until you feel you are good enough, untill you have reached your ideal weight, idealized romantic relationship or other images of success.
-Even if you achieved such things you would need to keep the cyanide capsules close at hand because any of these things can be taken away.
-When will you be good enough to accept yourself?
-Some people don’t accept themselves until they are on their deathbeds, and even at the end many are filled with self-loathing and self-rejection.
+Self-acceptance cannot be postponed until you feel you are good enough — until you have reached your ideal weight, idealized romantic relationship, or other images of success.
+Even if you achieved such things, you would need to keep the cyanide capsules close at hand because any of those things can be taken away.

-Perfectionists hold themselves to standards they would not apply to others.
-But such severe self-criticism does not usually enhance performance or efficiency; more often it undermines these pursuits.
-By excessive self-criticism we lower our morale and self-esteem diminishing our enthusiasm for life.
-Self-acceptance is not the same as narcissistic grandiosity, it is simply recognizing yourself for being alive, for continuing to deal with the rigors of human incarnation, and for whatever else you are able to accomplish beyond that.
+Self-acceptance is not the same as narcissistic grandiosity—it is simply recognizing yourself for being alive, for continuing to deal with the rigors of human incarnation, and for whatever else you can accomplish beyond that.
 You may be doing better than you think.
-Forget the sterilizing severity of perfectionism; self-acceptance is necessary to your wellbeing, the core from which you can be of service to the world.
+Forget the sterilizing severity of perfectionism; self-acceptance is necessary to your well-being, the core from which you can do things for yourself and others.

-Self-acceptance can be a moment-to-moment struggle, one of the most difficult and courageous of life missions.
-Self-rejection is an enemy of almost infinite form with its myriad masks and moods and self-medicating, self-sabotaging seductions.
-But you are the only self you’re going to get, and self-acceptance needs to be at your core.
-According to the I Ching, your primary obligation in life is to work on your relationship to yourself.
-Get that relationship right and your relationships to other people, to the creative process, to sex, time, money, body, career, collective, cosmos will be as good as they possibly can be.
-But neglect or reject any part of that relationship and your relation to all those things will be accordingly diminished and distorted.
-Stop reaching for that shiny, new, perfected, hypothetical future self.
-Summon the courage to work with who you are and where you find yourself right now.
-Nothing is closer to your core than self-acceptance.
+According to the I Ching, your primary obligation in life is to work on your relationship with yourself.
+Get that relationship right, and your relationships with others, the creative process, sex, time, money, body, career, collective, and cosmos will be as good as possible.
+But neglect or reject any part of that relationship, and your relationship with all those things will be accordingly diminished and distorted.

 This website is the product of tens of thousands of hours of work.
 Making all this content available free and without ads means this enterprise runs at a lifetime six-figure loss.
 That hurts my feelings as well as my finances!
 Please help out!